outsidedav/swift/backend/kitura.md

 You now have a REST API for `GET` requests on `/meals` that responds with an array of `Meals` or an error.

 5. Run the project.
-  Press the **Run** button or use the `⌘+R` key shortcut.
+  Click **Run** or use the `⌘+R` key shortcut.
 If prompted, select **Allow incoming network connections**.

-6. Test the REST API.
+6. Test the REST API by using a `GET` request, which matches how web browsers request data from a server.

-  By using a `GET` request, which matches how web browsers request data from a server, you can test the REST API by using the following URL:
+  You can test the REST API by using the following URL:
   ```
   * `GET /meals`:	[http://localhost:8080/meals]()
   ```
+  {: codeblock}

   An empty array is returned `[]` because no `Meal` objects are currently stored in the `mealStore`.

-You can use the [FoodTrackerBackend](https://github.com/IBM/FoodTrackerBackend) tutorial, which helps you build a set of REST APIs for storing, fetching, and deleting `Meal` objects from an iOS application, including storing the data in a database.
+You can use the [FoodTracker Backend](https://github.com/IBM/FoodTrackerBackend) tutorial, which helps you build a set of REST APIs for storing, fetching, and deleting `Meal` objects from an iOS application, including storing the data in a database.
 {: tip}

 ## Step 6.
 Installing KituraKit into your iOS application
+{: #kiturakit}

 The REST APIs built by using the Kitura server are standard web APIs, usable from any application regardless of client library that is used or which language the client is written in.
 Meaning that you can use Alamofire, RestKit, or URLSession to make connections to the server.
 Kitura also provides a bespoke, optimized client connector in order to simplify calling its REST APIs from iOS, in the form of KituraKit.

 KituraKit provides a mirror image of the router handler APIs used in Kitura, making it possible to share Swift types between the client and the server with little effort.
 This feature removes the need to explicitly carry out JSON encoding and decoding of the data that is sent to, or received from, the server.

 The following steps show how to install KituraKit into your iOS application, and use it to call the `GET /meals` REST API created by using Kitura:

-1. Create a Podfile in the root of your iOS application directory if you do not have one already:
+1. Create a Podfile in the root of your iOS application directory if you don't have one already:
   ```
   pod init
   ```